sva-s1/collector/README.md

 - use the **`marketplace-fortinetfortigate-latest`** parser

 You can add more `syslog_monitor` entries for additional products (other firewalls, appliances, etc.); just ensure **each monitor uses a unique port (or port pair)** and distinct `message_log` / `parser` values.

----

-### Suggested short repo description

-> Install and operations guide for running Scalyr Agent 2 as the SentinelOne Collector on Rocky Linux 9 (including air‑gapped scenarios).